dustin10/kaftui/README.md

 * View records from a topic including headers and payload value in an easy to read format.
 * Pause and resume the Kafka consumer.
+* Browse topics on the Kafka cluster and view their configuration.
 * Assign all or specific partitions of the topic to the Kafka consumer.
 * Seek to a specific offset on a single or multiple partitions of the topic.
 * Export any record consumed to a file on disk.